Overview

 The reason that applications from the SCCM Connector and Intune Discovered applications are created with the Pending status is because they require a level of triage by the project team to mark them as either in-scope or out-of-scope.
 This evaluation ensures that only relevant applications are considered for further action (e.g. preparing for deployment to the new environment) helping the project team understand the scope of works and put a plan together around the application-related work.

-Reviewing the Pending Applications
+Review Pending Applications

 Pending applications will be processed differently depends on the project goals.
 The process outlined below is typical, but won't apply to all scenarios: